bhatakti-atama/self_arrranging_swarm_bots/README.md

 - Point.msg is th defination of a single Point i.e x and y

 ### src :
--convert.cpp - this nodes converts data published in quantenerion angle system to euler angle system and publishes the converted data under "odomTrans"
+- convert.cpp - this nodes converts data published in quantenerion angle system to euler angle system and publishes the converted data under "odomTrans"
 - driver.cpp - Now redundant and has been replaced with driverNew this node drives the bot to the targeted point
 - driverNew.cpp - Does the same job as driver.cpp but useses a better method to modwl the diffrential drive bot
 - gui2.py - node for the pygame gui